 The specification of version 1.3 of the OpenFlow protocol (1) includes explicit and implicit requirements for the configuration of OpenFlow switches.
 In (1) the term ‘configuration’ is used for two different kinds of operations: configuration using the OpenFlow protocol and configuration outside of the OpenFlow protocol.
 The first kind of configuration is dealt within (1).
 OF-CONFIG 1.2 enables other configuration of OpenFlow switches.
 The specification of OF-CONFIG 1.2 is written with extensibility in mind.
 This includes versioning and backward compatibility.

+Instantiation of one or more Openflow Data Planes on an Openflow Capable Switch and assignment of resources to these data planes

+An openflow capable switch is capable of hosting one or more openflow data planes (also refered to as openflow logical switch).
+Initially, the openflow capable switch owns all the resources of the switch and does not have any data plane instantiated.
+Using the of-config 1.2 protocol, OFCP can instantiate one or more openflow data planes and can assign resources such as queues and ports to these openflow data planes.
+Some of the resources like management port may not be assigned to any openflow data plane.

 Connection Setup to a Controller

 Section 6.2 (Connection Setup) of (1) requires that an OpenFlow switch always initiate the connection to the OpenFlow controller and discusses the process of setting up a connection between the OpenFlow switch and an OpenFlow controller.
 The switch initiates the connection applying three parameters that need to be configured in advance: